-Fashion is the second dirtiest industry after oil and there comes a price with a price tag currently in the fashion industry.
+Fashion is the second dirtiest industry after oil and there comes a price with a price tag in the fashion industry.
 With the increase of fast fashion stores, the industry has become one of the major forces in world pollution and sweat-shop maltreatment.
 In order for one to work in fashion or simply purchase a piece of clothing, it is to be considered where that item came from.
-It is discreet, brightly lit and glamorously lined with marble stone and clean white tile, but mall stores contain a surplus of products produced in a sweatshop where workers are paid as little as a cent per day.
+It is discreet, brightly lit and glamorously lined with marble stone and clean white tile: the mall.
+Mall stores contain a surplus of products produced in sweatshops where workers are paid as little as a cent per day.
 People are ignorant to the fact that what they are wearing and the company they are supporting, centers around an impoverished factory where groups of primarily women of all ages are worked to the point of exhaustion.
 Along with this, the mass production of clothing, dyes, and harsh chemicals is stripping away our earth's natural foundation along with polluting its air.
 The fashion industry is forever evolving, but it is time for innovators to act and acknowledge the cry for help as changes demand to be made.

 “IT IS AN AMAZING TIME TO CREATE NEW.” - LYN SLATER